User Guide

 💡Tip:

-After filtering for specific patients, you can view all patients by using the list
+After filtering for specific patients, you can view all patients by using the list command.

-Above is the execution result of the input list
+Above is the execution result of the input list.

 Backing up patient records: backup

-command to save the patient records to a specified slot represented by an index and add a description for the backup.
+Let’s say you want to safekeep your current data for future reference.
+You can use the backup command to save the patient records to a specified slot represented by an index and add a description for the backup.

 Format: backup INDEX_NO [b/DESCRIPTION]